What is Cannabigerol CBG?

 - CBG might be anti-bacterial.
 Research shows that CBG might be able to kill Staphylococcus bacteria, which cause staph infections.

 - CBG might be able to boost your mood.
 The “bliss molecule,” anandamide, is associated with feelings of happiness and relaxation.
 CBG seems to increase the production of anandamide, according to some studies.
 The cannabinoid also works as a GABA reuptake inhibitor, meaning that it might reduce anxiety and promote feelings of calm.

-- CBG might be able to treat glaucoma.
+- CBG cannabigerol might be able to treat glaucoma.
 A 2008 study suggests that CBG reduces intraocular pressure, which means it might treat glaucoma.

 Future research will tell us exactly how CBG can benefit us.

 As an article in Forbes points out, CBG is the most expensive cannabinoid to produce.

 Because CBG is the “mother cannabinoid,” strains that are high in THC and CBD tend to be low in CBG.
 This is because CBG synthesizes into THC and CBD.
 Usually, manufacturers would wait for plants to mature so that most of the CBG has time to convert into THC and CBD.
 But, in order to extract a lot of CBG from a plant, manufacturers will have to use young plants, which means that they miss out on THC and CBD.

 So, manufacturers have to make a difficult choice: let the plant mature and get THC and CBD, or use a young plant that’s high in CBG.
 If they go for CBG, it can be expensive to produce because there’s usually very little CBG in each plant.

 Fortunately, more and more growers are breeding CBG-rich strains.
 Some growers are working on strains that are over 10 percent cannabigerol CBG.